slamora/brackets-wiki/Research:-Find-Replace.md

     * Gesture to turn Find to a replace operation (if not already unified by previous story)
 * [QueryOptions] Explicit toggles for case-sensitive & regexp - https://trello.com/c/MBroELwS/260-3-find-in-current-file, https://trello.com/c/VTWxph8k/306-search-replace-w-regular-expressions
 * [SearchUI] Enter key should not close modal - https://github.com/adobe/brackets/issues/2299 and https://trello.com/c/MBroELwS
+* [Maintainability] Unit tests for existing functionality (see "dangling stories" list below, for starters)

 #### Navigation polish & history
 * [Navigation] Find Next should be relative to cursor pos, not invisible 'search cursor'